 00:00

-Rep. Gabler Comments on House Action to Approve the 2019-20 State Budget
+Rep. White Comments on House Passage of Budget

 House lawmakers have voted to support a 2019-20 General Fund budget that continues a multi-year effort to hold the line on taxes, fees and spending.
 Total state spending would be set at $33.997 billion, a 1.8% increase over the current fiscal year, which is in line with the rate of inflation.
 The plan provides for a record level of spending on education and includes a deposit of more than $250 million into the Rainy-Day Fund, the state’s primary “savings account.”
-Rep. Matt Gabler (R-Clearfield & Elk) offered the following comments on the spending priorities of the budget plan.
+Rep. Martina White (R-Phila) offered the following comments on the budget legislation.

 00:00